 Significant Physical Demands

-Continuing Educational Requirements
+Extensive Educational Requirements

 In addition to the day-to-day challenges of physical therapy jobs, it’s also important to consider the requirements of the role in the context of the care industry.
 Because research in the physical therapy field is ongoing, new developments are being made in the way treatments are completed.
 And this often means that physical therapists have to undergo new training and certifications to use the latest systems and apply the latest techniques in their practice.

 The field of physical therapy is immensely challenging and yet highly rewarding for motivated individuals.
-If you’re considering a career in the industry, and are ready to take on the many responsibilities and challenges that come with the position, speak to our team now about the opportunities available to you.
+If you’re considering a career in the industry and are ready to take on the many responsibilities and challenges that come with the position, speak to our team now about the opportunities available to you.